-The Ministry of Culture is responsible for the integration policy in Latvia.
+In Latvia, the Ministry of Culture is responsible for integration policy.

-The Ministry of Education and Science, the Ministry of Foreign Affairs, the Ministry of Welfare, the Ministry of Environmental Protection and Regional Development, the Ministry of the Interior, the Ministry of Defence and the Society Integration Foundation, as well as non-governmental organisations are involved in the process of formation of cohesive society jointly with the Ministry of Culture.
+Together with the Ministry of Culture, the Ministry of Education and Science, the Ministry of Foreign Affairs, the Ministry of Welfare, the Ministry of the Environment and Regional Development, the Ministry of the Interior, the Ministry of Defence, the State Chancellery, the Society Integration Foundation and non-governmental organizations are involved in the process of developing cohesive and active civil society.

-- strengthening of the sense of belonging to Latvia and awareness of common historic values;
+- Strengthening of the sense of nationhood and belonging to Latvia.

 - Strengthening of the Latvian language as a foundation for unifying society in everyday communication.